Banner Logo

 And so on and on…

-Seldom we try to look back and find out where all this has started.
-Their damn good product.
+Seldom do we try to look back and find out where all this has started.
+They are all “damn good” products.
 Take any successful marketplace examples today.
-All they started with a unique, exceptional, useful solution.
+They all started with a unique, exceptional, useful solution.

-They invented a product, they offered a service worth trying, worth sharing, worth talking about.
+They invented a product, they offered a service worth trying, worth sharing, and talking about.

-Of course, they have put money in branding, worked out with many marketing strategies but they started by building a good product.
+Of course, they invested in branding and worked out many marketing strategies but they started by building a good product.

 Source